Cloud-Storage-Team/algnet/configuration_examples/topology_examples/README.md

 ### Switches

-Each swtiches entry represents a switch:
+Each switches entry represents a switch:

 ```yaml
 switches: